 This post may contain affiliate links.
 Please see my disclosure policy.

 Salted caramel cheesecake bars may just be the very best way to kick off the fall baking season.
-With three layers of deliciousness, beginning with a Biscoff cookie crumb crust, creamy vanilla cheesecake, and homemade salted caramel sauce, these bars are a cheesecake dream!
+With three layers of deliciousness, beginning with a Biscoff cookie crumb crust, creamy vanilla cheesecake, and homemade caramel topping, these bars are a cheesecake dream!

-Whether you top these bars with a layer of caramel sauce or simply drizzle the sauce over the bars before serving, each bite is a decadent taste of fall.
+Whether you top these bars with a layer of salted caramel sauce or simply drizzle the sauce over the bars before serving, each bite is a decadent taste of fall (and a total crowd pleaser!).

-Slice and Serve – Before cutting, chill cheesecake bars in the freezer for 30 minutes.
-Carefully lift parchment and place bars on a cutting board; use a sharp knife lightly coated with nonstick spray to cut into squares.
+For neat and clean squares, chill cheesecake bars in the freezer for 30 minutes before cutting.
+Lift parchment and place bars on a cutting board, then use a sharp knife lightly coated with nonstick spray to cut into squares.
 Sprinkle with flaky salt and enjoy!

 More easy cheesecake bars: